xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/modules/0-appendix.md

 ## Search query

 In order to get data from the Twitter API using search endpoints (recent search and full-archive search), you have to specify the kind of data you are looking for.
-In order to describe this data, you need to write a search query that consists of operators (described below)
+In order to describe this data, you need to write a search query that consists of operators (described below).

 ## Rules